zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 22
-And as for the transferred result, there is a significant improvement when the training just got started.
+And as for the transferred result, we can see that there is a significant improvement when the training just got started.
 So it shows that our transferred method did accelerate the learning.

+So from our experiment, we can say that our tranfer method is successful.
+And our classification method is also successful.

 We have a few drawbacks of our experiment though: we probably didn't train the agent long enough, so the result is not stable or converging yet.